sflavelle/neurariodotcom/pages/04.writing/02.begin-again/04.part-3/02-neu-wave-music/item.md

 <audio controls>
     <source src="http://files.neurario.com/Mixes/DJ%20Neu%20Wave%20-%20Starfish%20Bar%20Set%20for%20Begin%20Again%203-2.mp3" type="audio/mpeg">
-    !!
+    {{ '!!
 This chapter is paired with a mix you can listen to, but your browser can't support loading it here.
-You can download it here: ["DJ Neu Wave - Starfish Bar Set for Begin Again 3-2.mp3"](http://files.neurario.com/Mixes/DJ%20Neu%20Wave%20-%20Starfish%20Bar%20Set%20for%20Begin%20Again%203-2.mp3)
+You can download it here: ["DJ Neu Wave - Starfish Bar Set for Begin Again 3-2.mp3"](http://files.neurario.com/Mixes/DJ%20Neu%20Wave%20-%20Starfish%20Bar%20Set%20for%20Begin%20Again%203-2.mp3)' | markdown }}
 </audio>

 >*"It's amazing."*<br />